Harris visits Latin America to tackle migration, corruption - The Boston Globe

 Advertisement

 While in Latin America, Harris will also have to navigate the politics of immigration.
 Congressional Republicans have criticized both Biden and Harris for deciding not to visit the border, and contend the administration is ignoring what they say is a crisis there.
-April was the second-busiest month on record for unaccompanied children encountered at the U.S.-Mexico border, following March’s all-time high.
-The Border Patrol’s total encounters in April were up 3% from March, marking the highest level since April 2000.
+April was the second-busiest month on record for unaccompanied children encountered at the US-Mexico border, following March’s all-time high.
+The Border Patrol’s total encounters in April were up 3 percent from March, marking the highest level since April 2000.

 Conservatives will be watching Harris closely for any missteps, hoping to drag her into further controversy on an issue that they see as a political winner.